 - If the clusters do not use the same KDC (Kerberos Key Distribution Center), Cloudera recommends that you use different realm names for each cluster.
-Additionally, if you are replicating across clusters in two different realms, see HDFS, Hive, and Impala Replication on page 36 to setup trust between those clusters. - You can use the same realm name if the clusters use the same KDC or different KDCs that are part of a unified realm, for example where one KDC is the master and the other is a secondary KDC.
+Additionally, if you are replicating across clusters in two different realms, see the steps for HDFS, Hive, and Impala replication on page 37 to setup trust between those clusters. - You can use the same realm name if the clusters use the same KDC or different KDCs that are part of a unified realm, for example where one KDC is the master and the other is a worker KDC.